matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 This means [refactoring the organisation itself](modern-software-delivery.md#a-practical-sociotechnical-plan).
 Carving out bounded contexts, building small, stream-aligned teams, and giving them direct access to the users without the heavy management triad in the middle.

-The future of senior engineering isn't just writing better code; it is designing the team structures that allow the right code to be written in the first place.
+The future of senior engineering isn't just writing better code; it is designing the team structures that make good code possible.

 ---